dsakurai/caddy-acme/README.md

 ---

-This project is intended for development use, since the Caddy ACME is meant for that purpose.
+This project is intended for development use, since the Caddy's internal ACME is often used for that purpose.